 For example, although the FDA cleared our IND application for OTL-200 in 2020 and we received Regenerative Medicine Advanced Therapy, or RMAT, designation in 2021, there can be no guarantee we will be successful in resolving open matters to the FDA's satisfaction before the intended BLA submission, in which case the adequacy of our clinical endpoints, natural history analysis and CMC data package to support a potential BLA submission and approval will be review issues.
+The FDA recently recommended that we seek clinical feedback as part of a Type B meeting in order to address these open matters, including FDA's questions regarding the comparability of treated subjects and natural history subjects, classification of subjects, clinical endpoints and statistical analysis plan, and complete our ongoing CMC interactions, prior to any BLA submissions.
 We continue to engage with the FDA as we seek to address its recommendations and identify expeditious paths to market for our product candidates.